 Victoria brings with her years of musical and administrative experience

-from working at the Lamont School of Music Pre-College Summer Academy and is
+from working at the Lamont School of Music Pre-College Summer Academy.

 Chris Daniels, Music Business Area Head